 In 2011-2012, EdPowerment refurbished the original building, upgraded the outdoor patio to serve as additional classroom space, and funded a more sanitary toilet space.
 More importantly, EdPowerment financed a successful Water Project, critical for the Center’s growth.

 From 2012 - 2015, funding from another US based non-profit, Go Campaign, for two classroom buildings, and a $53,000 Rotary Global Grant catapulted KIWOCE’s capacity.
 EdPowerment remained the engine behind its operations, staffing and educational schemes.

 TODAY, KIWOCE/Kilimahewa is a full-service, community-based educational center.
-EdPowerment continues to support the Center by funding staff, security, the Boys and Girls Club and equipment and special projects.
-We work closely with the Center's staff in our three ares of focus – core academics, employability skills and personal development .
+EdPowerment continues to fund staff, security, the Boys and Girls Club, equipment and special projects as our resources allow.
 In Tanzania, these schools are sometimes called “Second Chance” schools.
 The truth is that KIWOCE is often the only chance school.
 At Kilimahewa, teachers and staff work to activate critical thinking, nurture positive behaviors and build the foundations that turn this second or only chance into productive futures.

 KIWOCE OPEN SCHOOL PROGRAMS

 Secondary School Equivalency Course

-In truth, many post-primary adolescent students cannot continue in the Tanzanian secondary schools because of economic and other constraints.
+Many post-primary adolescents cannot continue in the Tanzanian secondary schools because of economic and other constraints.
 KIWOCE offers these youth another way to secure a recognized secondary school degree.
 Using diverse teaching strategies, hands-on and on-line educational tools, and individual attention, the Center works to (1) compensate for the deficits that most students have coming from poor areas with marginalized schools and (2) encourage mindsets that are open and able to learn.
-We also provide those who have failed National Form 2 and Form 4 exams a way to study and "resit" for these critical exams.
+It also provides those who have failed National Form 2 and Form 4 exams a way to study and "resit" for these critical exams.